Sam Acho: Academic, leadership and service awards

+Media Career

+After retiring from professional football, Acho transitioned into a media career, leveraging his athletic background and academic achievements to become a prominent sports analyst and commentator.

+In 2021, Acho joined ESPN as a college football analyst, contributing to the network’s comprehensive coverage of the sport.
+He serves as a lead studio voice on college football Saturdays on ESPN2 and has called select college football matchups.

+Prior to his role at ESPN, Acho co-hosted “Relevant Is Doing a Sports Podcast,” a show focusing on the intersection of faith, pop culture, and sports.

 Personal life

 Acho is a Christian.
 Acho got married in 2014 to his wife Ngozi.
 They have 4 children.

 Acho's younger brother, Emmanuel Acho, also played football for Texas, where he was an All Big 12 linebacker in 2011.
 His brother played four seasons in the NFL with the Cleveland Browns, Philadelphia Eagles, and New York Giants before becoming an analyst for ESPN.

-In 2015, while, playing in the NFL, Sam Acho earned an MBA from the Thunderbird School of Global Management in Glendale, Arizona.
+In 2015, while playing in the NFL, Sam Acho earned an MBA from the Thunderbird School of Global Management in Glendale, Arizona.

-Acho and his family return annually to Nigeria in order to participate in their annual Living Hope Christian Ministries' medical mission “Operation Hope”.
+Acho and his family return annually to Nigeria in order to participate in their annual Living Hope Christian Ministries' medical mission "Operation Hope".